fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 - `totalSupply()` is the total supply of token issued.
 - `balanceOf(address)` allows token holders to check their total balance.
 - `allowance(address,address)` allows token holders to check the quota of Tokens that the Token holder that have authorised other holders to have access to.
-- `address issuer` is the address of the Token issuer，although this is not a requirement for the ERC-20 standard, however this information is required for inspection in several actions.
+- `address issuer` is the address of the Token issuer, although this is not a requirement for the ERC-20 standard, however this information is required for inspection in several actions.

 ```
 function totalSupply () public view returns (uint256);